hashicorp/terraform-provider-google/website/docs/r/privateca_certificate.html.markdown

 * `object_id_path` -
   (Output)
   An ObjectId specifies an object identifier (OID).
 These provide context and describe types in ASN.1 messages.

+<a name="nested_name_constraints"></a>The `name_constraints` block contains:

+* `critical` -
+  (Output)
+  Indicates whether or not the name constraints are marked critical.

+* `permitted_dns_names` -
+  (Output)
+  Contains permitted DNS names.
+Any DNS name that can be constructed by simply adding zero or more labels to the left-hand side of the name satisfies the name constraint.
+  For example, `example.com`, `www.example.com`, `www.sub.example.com`
+  would satisfy `example.com` while `example1.com` does not.

+* `excluded_dns_names` -
+  (Output)
+  Contains excluded DNS names.
+Any DNS name that can be constructed by simply adding zero or more labels to the left-hand side of the name satisfies the name constraint.
+  For example, `example.com`, `www.example.com`, `www.sub.example.com`
+  would satisfy `example.com` while `example1.com` does not.

+* `permitted_ip_ranges` -
+  (Output)
+  Contains the permitted IP ranges.
+For IPv4 addresses, the ranges are expressed using CIDR notation as specified in RFC 4632.
+  For IPv6 addresses, the ranges are expressed in similar encoding as IPv4 addresses.

+* `excluded_ip_ranges` -
+  (Output)
+  Contains the excluded IP ranges.
+For IPv4 addresses, the ranges are expressed using CIDR notation as specified in RFC 4632.
+  For IPv6 addresses, the ranges are expressed in similar encoding as IPv4 addresses.

+* `permitted_email_addresses` -
+  (Output)
+  Contains the permitted email addresses.
+The value can be a particular email address, a hostname to indicate all email addresses on that host or a domain with a leading period (e.g. `.example.com`) to indicate all email addresses in that domain.

+* `excluded_email_addresses` -
+  (Output)
+  Contains the excluded email addresses.
+The value can be a particular email address, a hostname to indicate all email addresses on that host or a domain with a leading period (e.g. `.example.com`) to indicate all email addresses in that domain.

+* `permitted_uris` -
+  (Output)
+  Contains the permitted URIs that apply to the host part of the name.
+  The value can be a hostname or a domain with a leading period (like `.example.com`)

+* `excluded_uris` -
+  (Output)
+  Contains the excluded URIs that apply to the host part of the name.
+  The value can be a hostname or a domain with a leading period (like `.example.com`)

 <a name="nested_config_values"></a>The `config_values` block contains: